-Insights are set up by the administrator.
-If the Engagement section doesn't appear, the administrator hasn't mapped any Insights for your community.
+Your admin sets up Insights.
+If the Engagement section doesn't appear, the admin hasn't mapped Insights for this community.

 Dashboards

 View dashboards and monitor information about groups, members, feed activity, moderation, topics, and license usage for this community.